 Who were these people?
 How can we honour their work?

-Recently, I was looking through the records of World War I soldiers and realized that their records may offer us ways to perhaps figure out who some of our homefront heroines are too.
-I discovered several women who moved to Verdun within walking distance of the armament plant while their husbands or brothers served overseas.
+Recently, while looking through the records of World War I soldiers, I realized that their records may offer us ways to discover our homefront heroines.
+Several women moved to Verdun and lived within walking distance of the armament plant while their husbands or brothers served overseas.

 When Ethel Henrietta Murray’s husband Patrick volunteered for the Canadian Over-Seas Expeditionary Force on Wednesday, April 12, 1916, the couple lived at 80 Anderson Street, in downtown Montreal.

-According to his military records, by the time he died on October 29, 1917, driving with the 4th Brigade of the Canadian Field Artillery, her first name was Henrietta and she had moved to 1251 Wellington Street.
+According to his military records, he died on October 29, 1917, driving with the 4th Brigade of the Canadian Field Artillery.
+She went by the first name Henrietta.
+Initially, she had moved to 1251 Wellington Street.
 Later, she lived at 956 Ethel Street.

 None of her addresses exist anymore, nor have I yet found any evidence explaining why she moved to Verdun.
 Based on her address and circumstances, however, I suspect that she—and three other women who lived nearby—worked at “la poudrière.”